Walter S. Baring Jr.

-Walter Stephan Baring Jr. (September 9, 1911 – July 13, 1975) was a United States representative from Nevada.
+Walter Stephan Baring Jr. (September 9, 1911 – July 13, 1975) was an American politician who served ten terms as a United States representative from Nevada during the mid-20th century.

-Biography
+Early life

 Baring was born in Goldfield, Nevada, to Emily L. and Walter Stephan Baring, his paternal grandparents were born in Germany and his maternal grandfather was from Bohemia.
 His father served on the Esmeralda County Commission for a while, until he moved the family to Reno.
 His father then managed a furniture store.

+Education

 Baring graduated from the University of Nevada in 1934 with two bachelor's degrees.
 After graduating, he worked as a collector for the U.S. Internal Revenue Service.

 Naval Service

+In 1943, Baring joined the United States Navy to serve during World War II.

+Political career

 Baring served as a Member of the Nevada Assembly in 1936.
-He was subsequently reelected, but resigned in 1943 so that he could serve in the United States Navy during World War II.
+He was subsequently reelected before joining the war effort.
 After the war, he was elected to the Reno City Council.

-During the Presidency of Franklin Roosevelt, Baring strongly criticized the President's court-packing plan for the United States Supreme Court.
+During the presidency of Franklin Roosevelt, Baring strongly criticized the President's court-packing plan for the United States Supreme Court.

-U.S. Representative
+Congressional elections

 Baring was first elected to Nevada's sole seat in the House of Representatives in 1948, unseating first-term Republican incumbent Charles H. Russell by 761 votes.
 He was reelected in 1950, but in 1952, he was unexpectedly defeated by Republican Cliff Young, who won that election by 771 votes.
 Baring ran against Young again in 1954, but Young again managed a narrow victory.
 In 1956, Young ran for the U.S. Senate against incumbent Democrat Alan Bible, who narrowly defeated him in the general election.
-That year, Baring ran for Congress again, defeating Las Vegas City Attorney Howard Cannon in the Democratic primary before winning the general.
+That same year, Baring ran for Congress again, defeating Las Vegas City Attorney Howard Cannon in the Democratic primary before winning the general election.
 Baring was reelected in a landslide in 1958, while Cannon was elected to the U.S. Senate.

+Tenure in Congress

 During his first two terms in Congress, Baring compiled a liberal voting record.
 After his return, however, he veered considerably to the right, billing himself as a "Jeffersonian States' Rights Democrat."
 He usually voted with the conservative Southern wing of his party.
 He was critical of John F. Kennedy and voted against most of Lyndon Johnson's Great Society programs.
 This angered many in his own party, and Baring often claimed, "No one likes Walter Baring but the voters."
 He was known to equate liberalism with socialism and Communism, and opposed foreign aid of any sort.

 During the 1960s, Baring faced more strenuous opposition in the Democratic primaries than in the general elections, owing to his ability to attract large numbers of registered Republicans, especially in the northwest of the state.
 In these contests, Baring was able to run up enough of a margin in the "Cow Counties" (the more rural parts of Nevada) to overcome large deficits in Clark and Washoe counties (home to Las Vegas and Reno, respectively).